Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/README.md

 Presentation Link: https://github.com/Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/blob/main/PRESENTATION.md

 Video Link: https://drive.google.com/file/d/1Mf47vC4QTMn0RqMwSXsrmllL_rS7WwQy/view?usp=sharing

-Note - Video is ~15 minutes long.
+Note - Video is ~15 minutes long .

+There is also about 15 seconds that is part of a section of recording we meant to crop out but missed while editing.

 *These are both explained in the presentation file.
 ## Instructions